stakater/kubestackplus-docs/content/for-developers/tutorials/outer-loop/deploying-secrets.md

     * _Type_: Login credentials for SonarQube
     * _Used for_: For running SonarQube scan in pipeline
     * _Lifecycle_: Every time a new tenant is created, the secret gets deployed in the build namespace.
 SonarQube credentials are not rotated and remain the same.
     * _Comment_: The origin of this secret is the SonarQube namespace.
-Secret is copied over to build namespace using a MTO template and Template Group Instance.
+Secret is copied over to build namespace using an MTO template and Template Group Instance.
 * `docker-reg-creds`
     * _Purpose_: Used by buildah and the application itself to pull the image from the nexus registry
     * _Owner_: SAAP admins